Form is like a glob of foam;

 The Brahmavihāras (Four Sublime States): Through consistent practice, the Brahmavihāras nurture open-hearted awareness, emotional resilience, and a deeper connection to others.
 They also support the development of jhānic states, deep meditative absorptions.
 These heart-based practices cultivate qualities of Metta (loving-kindness), Karuna (compassion), Mudita (sympathetic Joy) & Upekkha (equanimity).

-Emptiness & Non-Dual Awareness: Non-dual practices such as Dzogchen from the Tibetan tradition, point directly to the nature of mind and reality beyond concepts, stories, or egoic identity.
+Emptiness & Non-Dual Awareness: Non-dual practices such as Dzogchen from the Tibetan tradition, point directly to the nature of mind, beyond concepts, stories, or egoic identity.